 They should be soft enough so that they don’t damage your pup's teeth, but durable enough so they don’t easily fall apart into small pieces.

-Plush toys tend to be unsafe more often than not.
+Plush toys aren’t considered to be as safe as other alternatives.
 This is because they’re easily ripped apart and ingested, though they can still be fun if played with supervised.
-It’s normal to keep a plush toy when they’re young and not at the teething stage.
+It’s normal and okay to keep a plush toy when they’re young and not at their teething stage.

 When you’re out on your daily walks, sticks may be a popular discovery for your dog!
 These can be acceptable as fetch toys when playing outside, but be wary of overly large or heavy ones because they can cause neck injuries.
 Sharp sticks can also injure your pup’s mouth and bits of stick can sometimes get lodged in the back around their gums.

 Remember to take the stick away from your dog if they begin to chew on it, because they can splinter.
 When you return home from your outing, and they’ve entertained themselves with a stick, make sure to brush and clean out your dog’s mouth to ensure nothing is stuck in there.

 Yes, you should be brushing your dog’s teeth 3-4 times a week!
 Unsure how?
 Follow our easy Petlab Co. guide…

 Rocks can also damage teeth and may cause intestinal blockages if your dog swallows them, so if you’re dog likes to collects stones and rocks when they’re walking try and be mindful of this!

 Dental chews are usually designed specifically for a dog’s teeth and can help remove plaque and oral debris as they chew, as well as provide a some great entertainment.

 Making sure you choose the right toy for your furry friend is a great way to make sure they’re staying active, but you need to keep their teeth and tummy safe as they play.
 You can include their favorite toys in training too, such as rewarding them with their toy if they complete a command or act calmly in a situation.